Skip to main content

 $ env

-All conda is really doing is changing environment variables to point to its own copies of files.
+When conda manages 'environments', all it is really doing is changing environment variables to point to its own copies of files.

 For example the HOME environment variable points at your home folder: